How to Dehydrate Frozen Spinach – Dehydrating Frozen Spinach, A Step-by-Step Guide

 If you dry in bulk, invest in larger canning jars to avoid over-packing and crushing your food items.
 You need space in the interior of the jar to allow for mixing, rolling, and examining the contents for any mold that may have formed during the conditioning process.

 A wide-mouth canning jar funnel is handy for the task of getting dehydrated food from the trays into the canning jars with minimal spillage.
 It’s not a necessity, but having one does make the job easier and faster.
-Need one, check them out on Amazon.
+If you need one, check them out on Amazon.

 When the dehydrated spinach pieces are removed from the dehydrator, the remaining moisture may not be distributed equally among the pieces because of their location and position in the dehydrator.
-Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread, or equalized, among all the other pieces in the batch.
+Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dried spinach equalize and condition in the storage container for 7 to 10 days.

 If you notice any mold at all, even the smallest bit, throw it all out.
 What you see are the mold spores finally blooming enough to make them visible.
 But there are more, even tinier mold spores in the rest of your jar that make your dehydrated food inedible.
 Toss it out and start another batch.

 Step 6.
-Storing Dehydrated Frozen Spinach
+Storing Dehydrated Spinach

 Use an appropriately sized canning jar for storage.
 The dehydrated frozen spinach might keep up to 12 months or longer.
 Exactly how long depends on how well you dehydrate and condition the spinach and your pantry storage conditions.